rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ## Forking the Rocky Linux Documentation Repository

 You will need your own fork of the repository.
-This will become one of your Git remotes for this workflow.
+This will become one of your git remotes for this workflow.

 We are already assuming that you've created your GitHub account, have SSH key access, and are logged in to [Documentation](https://github.com/rocky-linux/documentation).